While people often use the medical terms cardiac arrest and heart attack interchangeably, they are not the same thing.

 Call 911 right away if you or someone else has symptoms of a heart attack or cardiac arrest.

 In conclusion, there is a difference between a heart attack and a cardiac arrest.
-A heart attack occurs when the blood supply to part of the heart stops consequently causing a section of the heart muscle to begin to die; whereas a cardiac arrest occurs when the heart stops beating as a whole.
-Either condition is serious and needs immediate medical attention.
+A heart attack occurs when the blood supply to part of the heart stops, consequently causing a section of the heart muscle to begin to die, whereas a cardiac arrest occurs when the heart stops beating as a whole.
+Either condition is severe and needs immediate medical attention.

 Get Support for Your Heart Health with L-arginine Plus®